gavinhoward/bc/manuals/build.md

 ### Signal Handling

-To disable signal handling, use the `-S` flag in the configure step:
+To disable signal handling, pass either the `-S` flag or the `--disable-signal-handling` option to `configure.sh`, as follows:

 ```
 ./configure.sh -S
+./configure.sh --disable-signal-handling
 ```

+Both commands are equivalent.

 <a name="build-history"/>

 ### History

-To disable signal handling, use the `-H` flag in the configure step:
+To disable signal handling, pass either the `-H` flag or the `--disable-history` option to `configure.sh`, as follows:

 ```
 ./configure.sh -H
+./configure.sh --disable-history
 ```

+Both commands are equivalent.

 History is automatically disabled when building for Windows or on another platform that does not support the terminal handling that is required.